statistical-python/statistical-python.org/2024-landscape.md

 While there are many smaller, specialized packages available, the ecosystem remains dominated by these large, general-purpose libraries.
 This concentration of resources ensures stability and quality but can also limit the visibility and adoption of innovative or niche statistical tools.
 As Python's role in statistics continues to grow, fostering a more diverse and accessible ecosystem will be key to meeting the evolving needs of educators, researchers, and practitioners.
-This will also require increased statistics methods developers' participation in the core packages.
+This will also require increased participation from statistics methods developers in the core packages.

 # Relationship to Other Languages